nyushima/collective-methods/regular-expressions/README.md

 </pre>

 ###Example 5: Using Groups
-Uses a regular expression and re.findall() to match upper and lower case versions of the words, 'Monkey', 'monkey', 'Monster', and 'monster', anywhere within a string by using a character class.
-The '|' character defines a conditional, meaning the regular expression will match both 'key' and 'ster'. '?:' defines a non-capturing group, meaning the regular expression will capture the entire expression.
+Uses a regular expression and re.findall() to match upper and lower case versions of the words, 'Monkey', 'monkey', 'Monster', and 'monster', by using a group. '(' and ')' are used to create the group.
+The '|' character additionally defines a conditional, meaning the regular expression will match both 'key' and 'ster'. '?:' defines a non-capturing group, meaning the regular expression will capture the entire expression.
 Without the use of '?:' you would get matches for 'Monkey', 'key', monster', and 'ster'.

 <pre>
 import re